System Design Space

 Secret leak through CI/CD

-Risk: Tokens or keys are exposed in pipeline logs or build artifacts.
+Risk: Tokens or keys appear in delivery-pipeline logs or build artifacts.

-Mitigation: Secret scanning, log redaction, short-lived CI credentials, and banning long-lived tokens in pipelines.
+Mitigation: Secret scanning, log redaction, short-lived CI credentials, and a ban on long-lived tokens in pipelines.

 Compromised service account

-Risk: Attacker gains access to many secrets and expands blast radius across services.
+Risk: An attacker gains access to many secrets and expands the blast radius across services.

-Mitigation: Workload identity, granular policies, JIT access, and segmented secret paths per service.
+Mitigation: Workload identity, granular policies, just-in-time access, and segmented secret paths per service.

 Broken production rotation

-Mitigation: Dual-secret strategy, staged rollout, health checks, and a tested rollback path.
+Mitigation: Dual-secret strategy, staged rollout, health checks, and a rehearsed rollback path.

-Risk: Sensitive values appear in traces, metrics, or error reports.
+Risk: Sensitive values show up in traces, metrics, or error reports.

 Secret lifecycle controls